Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Escaping set of functions in

 Proof of the second part of the lemma is an elementary calculus exercise. \end{proof}

-From here we fix some choice of tracts, such that the conditions in the second part of Lemma~\ref{lmm:tracts} are satisfied.
+Starting from this place we fix some choice of tracts, such that the conditions in the second part of Lemma~\ref{lmm:tracts} are satisfied.
 For every $n\in\mathbb{Z}$ denote by $T_n$ the tract containing the infinite ray $\{t_*+t+2\pi i n/d: t\geq 0\}$.

 We are also going to make use of the following lemma.